 The real Canary people are super friendly and although it would help a lot if you speak some basic Spanish, the locals will try and help you in whatever way they can.
 I can almost communicate fluently in Spanish but I´ve seen some tourists who didn´t and they were also using local services without too much struggle.
 I think the government department of the Canary Islands is lately making it much easier for tourists by providing English speaking staff at local services, more and more.

-For the bigger tourist places, I don´t think people are aware of the fact that the chance is much higher that they speak to an European, South American, Indian or Moroccan person who is working in a restaurant, bar, shop or other touristic service, then to a local Canary person.
-In general the real Canary people are open and honest people.
-In comparison, and of course this is only my opinion, the people from the Canary Islands are still more real and kind of innocent.
-Especially in the smaller places, you sometimes feel like going back in time and they more likely to forget to put a drink on your bill then that they will rip you off.
+For the bigger tourist places, I don´t think people are aware of the fact that the chance is much higher than they speak to an European, South American, Indian or Moroccan person who is working in a restaurant, bar, shop or another touristic service, then to a local Canary person.
+In general, the real Canary people are open and honest people.
+In comparison, and of course, this is only my opinion, the people from the Canary Islands are still more real and kind of innocent.
+Especially in the smaller places, you sometimes feel like going back in time and them more likely to forget to put a drink on your bill then that they will rip you off.

 More travel information about the Canary Islands?